orctom/hao/README.md

 .                               # project root
 ├── conf
 │   ├── config-{env}.yml        # if `export env=abc`, will raise error if not found
-│   ├── config-{hhostname}.yml  # try to load this file, then the default `config.yml`
+│   ├── config-{hostname}.yml   # try to load this file, then the default `config.yml`
 │   └── config.yml              # the default config file that should always exist
-├── requirements.txt            # every project should have this file
+├── pyproject.toml              # or requirements.txt
-├── VERSION                     # hao.versions.get_version() will try to read this file ├── .git
+├── .git
 ```